Chapter Seven: Good Pals:

 "Not much," she said.
 "Hey, can I ask you something?"
 Saito eyed her.

-“Sure,” he said.
-The loli demons sat up some.
+"Sure," he said.
+The loli demon sat up.

-“What attracts people to each other?” she asked.
-Saito gave her a lost look as he thought about a right answer to give her.
+"What attracts people to each other?" she asked.
+Saito gave her a lost look as he thought about the right answer to give her.
 The boyish-man finally shrugged at her.